Call for scores – Voces Inauditae, November 2018 concert

 Only one piece per composer please.
 If you are finding it hard to choose between two pieces, send us the one that you like best, even it goes a little beyond the guidelines above.

-Our deadline is August 19th 2018, and we hope to make a decision by early September.
+Our deadline is August 19th 2018.
 Short written feedback may be available depending on number of entries.